 The symptoms with which chronic asthma presents are cough, breathlessness, chest tightness, or wheezing and are caused by the airways in the lungs narrowing.
 Many triggers cause chronic asthma e.g. colds, dust mites and exercise.
-In addition to chronic asthma another condition is Exercise Induced Asthma or (EIA) when physical activities is the only trigger causing narrowing of the airways, and producing the symptoms of asthma.
+In addition to chronic asthma another condition is Exercise Induced Asthma or (EIA) when physical activity is the only trigger causing narrowing of the airways, and producing the symptoms of asthma.

 When breathing normally air enters our lungs through the nose, where it is warmed, moistened, and filtered.
 During exercise it is necessary to breath through our mouths, enabling us to acquire the large amounts of air needed to sustain the increased level of energy.
 In susceptible airways when we breathe air that is unfiltered, dry and cold it causes bronchoconstriction (narrowing of the airways), producing the symptoms of asthma chest tightness, wheeze/cough and breathlessness.